samjjx/Spade/README.md

 ./sample/sample.inc is the increment.

-- The first line is an integer (m is the number of edges)
+- The first line contains an integer (m is the number of edges)

 - Line 2 to Line m + 1: each line is an edge.